-The governors have assessed the major risks to which the School is exposed, in particular those relating to the specific teaching, provision of facilities and other operational areas, and its finances.
-The governors have implemented a system of assess risks that the school faces, especially in the operational areas (e.g. in relation to teaching, health and safety and school trips) and in relation to the control of finance.
+The governors have implemented a system of assessing risks that the school and estate faces, especially in the operational areas (e.g. in relation to teaching, health and safety and school trips) and in relation to the control of finance.
 They have introduced systems, including operational procedures (e.g. vetting of new staff and visitors, supervision of school grounds) and internal financial controls in order to minimise risk.

 Where significant financial risk still remains they have ensured they have adequate insurance cover.
 The School has an effective system of internal financial controls and this is explained in more detail in the Statement of Internal Control.